CharbelAD/SnipTeX/README.md

-# Sublime text 3 LaTex snippets
+# Sublime text 3 LaTeX snippets
 This is a collection of snippets to be used in Sublime Text 3 to assist writing LaTex documents.
 Most snippets currently available are a port of the snippets that can be found in [this repository](https://github.com/honza/vim-snippets) that were adapted to function in ST3.